 Japanese Knotweed is usually identified by its creamy white flowers.

 The Japanese knotweed flowers tend to bloom between August and September.
-Japanese Knotweed flowers appear by late summer or early Autumn and will normally be lengthy clusters and be either creamy-white or pale pink flowers.
+Japanese Knotweed flowers appear by late summer or early Autumn and will typically be lengthy clusters and be either creamy-white or pale pink flowers.

 Japanese Knotweed flowers are also known as spikes.
 The length of the knotweed flowers is usually 10cm.